ginobilinie/codeBook/README.md

 108. numDecodings.cpp: A dp problem: to check if the s[i] can be combined with s[i-1] or not, and it can form a danymic status equation.
 However, we should pay attention to 0, without the '0' included corner case, this is a ordinary medium problem.

+109. reverseLinkedListBetween.cpp: use tail0, head1, tail1, head2 to partition the linked list to 3 parts.
+Pay attention to the m is the head case.

 # old
 for fun, forever